 1993 - Fixed

 The Fixed Wheel Challenge was instituted by Gordon Allen in 1993 and the Derek Shuttleworth trophy was first awarded (to Mark Webb) in 1994.
 The AAA Championship became a titanic battle between between Mark Houlford and David Vinicombe.
 Derby Mercury set a formidable record for a York Arrow team of 610km in 24 hours.

 Once again in a PBP year, 1995, statistical records were broken.
 316 riders became Super Randonneurs, 26 of whom were female.
 181 went on to success in the PBP.
+Anne Learmonth became the first woman to complete PBP on a fixed-wheel.
 The Easter Arrows were introduced by Noel Simpson.
 The first AUK web pages were introduced by Francis Cooke.

 Steven Abraham, winner of the Junior Points Award in ‘94 and ‘95, rode a fixed wheel machine throughout the season to set a new record for the Individual Award in 1996.